Account Rates Guide

 The top toolbar consists of the following elements:

-If you want to reset all filter values, click 'Clear'.
+Once you have selected the necessary filters, click the Apply filters button.
+If you want to reset all filter values, click Clear all.

 The list of rates